AtelierNum/templates/Arduino/ESP32_BLE_Keyboard/README.md

 ## How to modify ? 🔩 🔨

 Honestly the code is really simple, just look at it.

-## Be Careful ⚠️

-In this configuration both the ESP32 and the machine you'll connect on its network won't have access to the Internet.

 ## Additional resources 📄 📗